-Students seeking readmission will be required to personally appear before the Readmission Board at the time your application is reviewed.
-Once your application is complete, the Director of Admissions will contact you with specific arrangements concerning your interview with the board.
+Students seeking readmission will be required to participate in a conference call with the Readmission Board at the time your application is reviewed.
+Once your application is complete, the Director of Admissions will contact you with specific arrangements concerning your conference call.